Archive for the ‘ads’ Category

 A contrasting case-in-point:

-This is a Flash program by Matthew where a primitive car design is iterated by computer.
+This was a Flash program by Matthew where a primitive car design is iterated by computer.
 The (objective) aim of the car (that defines whether it’s a good design or not) is the length of treacherous terrain it can go pass before crashing.
 The variables are the size and initial positions of the 4 circles, the length, spring constant and damping of the 8 springs.

 If you let it run, you’d see that as it crashes, it reboots and tries to refine the design again, and through time, the design gets improved without further manual input.